 - Crunchbase News is part of Crunchbase, a for-profit startup that has a number of private investors.
 Verizon also retains an ownership stake in the company.

-- Crunchbase News operates independently from Crunchbase, and the publication takes no direction from any other part of the business, most especially its commercial operations.
+- Crunchbase News maintains editorial independence from Crunchbase.
+The publication takes no direction on its editorial decisions from any other part of the business.

-- The publication abides by the SPJ Code of Ethics, hews to AP style, and prefers Oxford commas.
+- The publication abides by the SPJ Code of Ethics and hews to AP style.